Arrests up for unpaid tax

 We’re not a huge fan of the f-word (unless it’s fine champagne) but we’re hearing it a lot right now from those keen on playing that extreme sport called “not paying tax on time”.
 The tax department has been getting serious about unpaid tax for a while now by reassigning masses of staff to focus on tax arrears.
 On top of that, arrest warrants are at record levels which should be mildly terrifying for anyone with chunky unpaid tax bills because there’s no magic button you can push to stop a police arrest.

 Debt collectors are in on the action too which, apart from creating soiled underpants, is likely to destroy your credit rating.
-Debt collection has just become a whole lot easier because the old excuses are no longer viable, about every director not being notified or a lack of reasonable effort.
+Debt collectora have it much easier now because the old excuses won’t wash anymore (about every director not being notified or a lack of reasonable effort).

 If you happen to be in this ‘icky’ situation here’s the smart way to stop it escalating to handcuffs:

-4. Setup an instalment arrangement fast.
-Make the instalments affordable because if you miss the instalments you’ll blow it creating a case for collections, which is a little like landing on the dreaded ‘go to jail’ spot in the game of Monopoly.
+Setup an instalment arrangement fast.
+Make the instalments affordable because if you miss the instalments you’ll blow it creating a case for collections, which is a little like landing on the ‘go to jail’ spot in Monopoly.